Home / Services / San Francisco, California

 Placement across a park footprint is where festivals win or lose the hydration battle.
 A useful rule of thumb is one fill point for every 50 to 75 people in a given area at peak, which for a park-scale crowd means many taps spread deliberately rather than one big station in a corner.
 Stations belong near stage clusters, along the main circulation paths, and close to food areas where people already stop.
 Spreading capacity keeps any single point from becoming a choke point during a headliner set.

 Multiple trailers, each with several fill points, are how large festivals actually cover the ground.
-Rather than forcing 200,000 people toward a handful of spigots, operators distribute units so that no attendee has to walk across the entire park to drink.
+Rather than forcing 200,000 people toward a handful of spigots, festival teams distribute units so that no attendee has to walk across the entire park to drink.
 The self-contained design matters here, because Golden Gate Park does not offer convenient plumbing at every stage, and a trailer brings filtered water to wherever the crowd concentrates.

 There is a safety dimension underneath all of it.
 Reliable, accessible water keeps a massive crowd healthier and calmer over a long day and reduces the strain on medical and first-aid teams.
 For a free event like Hardly Strictly Bluegrass, where attendance can swell unpredictably, having distributed refill capacity that scales is the difference between a comfortable crowd and a stressed one.